Cloud Service Provider - AWS Supportlink

 EVENT table’s cursor by six days.
 As a result of this rollback, you may observe a longer sync duration in your next sync.

-To deselect these tables, go to the schema tab of your Mixpanel connector in your Fivetran dashboard.
+To exclude these tables, go to the Schema tab of your connector details page and deselect them.

-NOTE: If you deselect these tables and later reselect them, you will need to manually re-sync the reselected tables, because we do not maintain their state due to a lack of timestamp support in the source.
+NOTE: If you deselect these tables and later reselect them, you must manually re-sync the tables, because we don’t maintain their state due to a lack of timestamp support in the source.

 We have added support for the TIMESTAMP_TZ data type.
 For source connectors created after August 30, 2021, we convert INSTANT data type to TIMESTAMP_TZ data type in your Redshift destination.

-We now capture deletes for the following tables:
+We now use webhooks to capture deletes for the following tables:

 We now support the